MABSworkshop/MABSworkshop.github.io/call_for_paper.md

 ## Relevant topics
 The range of technical issues that MABS has dealt with, and continues to deal with, is quite diverse and extensive.
-Topics relevant to this workshop include, but are not limited to, the following:
+Topics relevant to this workshop include, but are not limited to:

 <ul>
 <li> Simulation methodologies </li>